wooningeire/plover-dicts/README.md

 -|-
 🡳 *`downloads/movement.modal`* | [Kaoffie/Aerick's movement modal dictionary](https://github.com/aerickt/steno-dictionaries/blob/main/movement.modal)
-`user.json` | The inner machinations of my mind `number-key-proper-nouns-main-dict-worthy.json` | Main list of sharable entries that use the `#` key for proper nouns and initialisms
-`number-key-proper-nouns.json` | Main user list of entries that experimentally use the `#` key for proper words and initialisms
-`underscore-symbols-and-text-commands.json` | Main list of entries that experimentally use the `_` key for symbols and text commands<br /><ul><li>`*G` suffix for Greek letter fingerspelling, `*PG` for uppercase</li></ul>
+`user.json` | The inner machinations of my mind `numberkey-proper-nouns-user.json` | User entries that experimentally use the `#` key for proper words and initialisms `underscore-symbols-and-text-commands.json` | Main list of entries that experimentally use the `_` key for symbols and text commands<br /><ul><li>`*G` suffix for Greek letter fingerspelling, `*PG` for uppercase</li></ul>
-`caret-affixes.json` | Main list of entries that experimentally use the `^` key for affixes and compound words `names.json` | Names of people and brands `software.json` | Software phrases and terminology
+`numberkey-proper-nouns.json` | Main list of entries that use the `#` key for proper nouns and initialisms `caret-affixes.json` | Main list of entries that experimentally use the `^` key for affixes and compound words `names.json` | Names of people and brands `software.json` | Software phrases and terminology